 We classify our investments in accordance with the requirements of the 1940 Act.
-Under the 1940 Act, (a) "Control" investments are defined as investments in companies in which the Company owns more than 25% of the voting securities or has rights to nominate greater than 50% of the board representation, (b) "Affiliate" investments are defined as investments in which between 5% and 25% of the voting securities are owned, or an investment in an investment company's investment adviser, and the investments are not classified as Control investments and (c) "Non-Control/Non-Affiliate" investments are defined as investments nor Affiliated investments.
+Under the 1940 Act, (a) "Control" investments are defined as investments in companies in which the Company owns more than 25% of the voting securities or has rights to nominate greater than 50% of the directors or managers of the entity, (b) "Affiliate" investments are defined as investments in which between 5% and 25% of the voting securities are owned, or an investment in an investment company's investment adviser, and the investments are not classified as Control investments and (c) "Non-Control/Non-Affiliate" investments are defined as investments that are neither Control investments nor Affiliated investments.

-On December 12, 2011, HMS Income LLC acquired interests in 17 investments from Main Street and certain of its affiliates for approximately \$16.5 million, (the "Purchase Transaction"), as evidenced by an Assignment and Assumption Agreement (the "Assignment").
-Concurrently with the Purchase Transaction, HMS Income LLC and Main Street's affiliate entered into a Servicing Agreement (the "Servicing Agreement"), pursuant to which Main Street's affiliate agreed to perform certain services for HMS Income LLC with respect to the investments acquired in the Purchase Transaction.
-As of December 31, 2012, we owned eleven of the original 17 investments, and Main Street's affiliate continues to be the servicing agent with respect to those investments.
+On December 12, 2011, HMS Income LLC acquired interests in 17 investments from Main Street and certain of its affiliates for approximately \$16.5 million (the "Purchase Transaction"), as evidenced by an Assignment and Assumption Agreement (the "Assignment Agreement").
+Concurrently with the Purchase Transaction, HMS Income LLC and Main Street entered into a Servicing Agreement (the "Servicing Agreement"), pursuant to which Main Street agreed to perform certain services for HMS Income LLC with respect to the investments acquired in the Purchase Transaction.
+As of December 31, 2013, we owned three investments with respect to which Main Street continues to provide service pursuant to the Servicing Agreement.

 The legal nature of the Purchase Transaction and the intent of both HMS Income LLC and Main Street was to effectuate a sale thereby providing HMS Income LLC with an ownership of undivided interests in the acquired investments.
-The Purchase Transaction was originally classified as a sale under the Accounting Standards Codification ("Codification" or "ASC") 860, Transfers and Servicing ("ASC 860") in the financial statements, as previously reported as of and for the periods ended December 31, 2011 and March 31, 2012 included in the Company's registration statement on Form N-2 filed December 16, 2011 and all subsequent amendments thereto, as well as in the quarterly report on Form 10-Q for the quarter ended June 30, 2012.
-Subsequently it was determined that, due to certain provisions within the Servicing Agreement, and in order to comply with ASC-860, the investments acquired in the Purchase Transaction should have been classified, for accounting purposes, as a secured loan to Main Street.
-As such, these investments are described as collateral of a secured loan to Main Street on the Schedule of Investments as of December 31, 2011, included in this annual report on Form 10-K. Additionally, interest income and realized gain on sale related to these investments is now reported as interest income of Affiliate investments, on the Statement of Operations, for the period from June 1, 2012 to November 2, 2012, the date on which the Assignment and Servicing Agreement were amended, as discussed below.
+In evaluating the transaction for sale accounting under the Accounting Standards Codification ("Codification" or "ASC") 860, Transfers and Servicing ("ASC 860"), it was determined that, due to certain provisions within the Servicing Agreement, the investments acquired in the Purchase Transaction represented a secured loan to Main Street.
+The interest income related to these investments is reported as interest income of Affiliate investments for the period from June 1, 2012 to November 1, 2012 on the statement of operations.